eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 }
 ```

 Initialization is different for each IPC technology.
 Here we have to create sockets, message queues or iceoryx publisher and subscriber.
 With `ipcTechnology.initLeader()` we are setting up these resources on the leader side.
 After the definition of the different payload sizes to use, we execute a single round trip measurement for each individual payload size.
 The leader has to orchestrate the whole process and has a pre and post step for each ping pong round trip measurement. `ipcTechnology.prePingPongLeader()` sets the payload size for the upcoming measurement. `ipcTechnology.pingPongLeader(numRoundtrips)` then does the ping pong between leader and follower and returns the time it took to do the provided number of round trips.
-After the measurments were done for all the different payload sizes, `ipcTechnology.releaseFollower()` releases the follower that is not aware of things like how many payload sizes are considered.
+After the measurements were done for all the different payload sizes, `ipcTechnology.releaseFollower()` releases the follower that is not aware of things like how many payload sizes are considered.
 After cleaning up the communication resources with `ipcTechnology.shutdown()` the results are printed.

 In the `main()` method we create instances for the different IPC technologies we want to compare.
 Each one is implemented in an own class and implements the pure virtual functions provided with the `IcePerfBase` class